hashbbg/bbgchallenge8/readme.markdown

 #### Content restriction

 * Use only content you have a legal right to.
-* PG13 content.
-There's no problem with serious topics, but curb the explicit content.
+* There's no problem with serious topics, but curb the explicit content.
+Any game with more serious content than [PG13](http://www.mpaa.org/ratings/what-each-rating-means) must show an up-front warning.

 #### Time restriction